 He had finished as a two-time UEFA Champions League runner-up at the Mestalla before his Middlesbrough side came within 90 minutes of European silverware, which is a distant dream for the Riverside faithful these days.

-Above all else, his decision to enjoy his career at the very top of football, rather than conforming to the ideal of dropping down divisions or moving to a traditionally slower-paced, less-exerting game, must be applauded.
+Above all else, his decision to enjoy his career at the very top of football, rather than conforming to the idea of dropping down divisions or moving to a traditionally slower-paced, less-exerting game, must be applauded.

 Would the UEFA Cup final of 2006 had panned out differently if Mendieta was available to Middlesbrough?
-It is hard to think anything but yes.
+It is hard to think of anything but yes.